 Many women with Down syndrome who we see at our clinic do well with:

-- Period underwear.
+Period underwear (period panties).
 There are a variety of brands including Thinx and Knix among others.
-For more information, please see this post from our Resource Library.
+We share additional information in this post on period underwear from our Resource Library.

-- Visual supports.
+Visual supports.
 Visual supports can aid in independence with menstrual hygiene.
 These can be stories that talk about menstruation, when to change a pad, and how to change a pad.
 Visuals can also include actual pads with red marker or food coloring to help someone learn when to change a pad.
-This handout is an example of a story about getting one's period.
-This handout is an example of a story discussing how to change a pad.
+Links to several visual supports related to menstrual hygiene are provided below.

 Story About Getting My Period